fatzchang/fatzpreloader/README.md

  var fatzpreloader = new Fatzpreloader();
 ```

-you can also send an optional setting object like:
+you can also pass an optional setting object like:

 ```
 {